cunger/escape-velocity/content/blog/ada-for-the-curious.md

 Of course this comes at a cost.
 It means that Ada is not ideal for fast prototyping or for dynamic meta-programming.
-Ada was made to write well-designed, solid code, that works well and that your colleagues can still read when coming back to it after years.
+Ada was made to write well-designed, solid code, that works and that can still be read when coming back to it after years.

 That's where Ada shines.